A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Tracking Bounds for First-Order Algorithms

-\begin{rem} Note that the sensitivities $\lambda_p$, $\gamma_\xi$ and $\gamma_\delta$ enter (\ref{eq:thm2:lmi}) affinely such that they can be included as decision variables in an SDP, allowing to minimize over them.
+\begin{rem} Note that $\lambda_p$, $\gamma_\xi$ and $\gamma_g$ enter (\ref{eq:thm2:lmi}) affinely, and thus, they can be included as decision variables in an SDP.
 The same holds for the condition number of $P(\theta)$, which enters \cref{eq:thm2:bound} indirectly through $c_1$ and $c_2$.
-We therefore propose to trade off their values by solving a minimization problem
+We propose to trade off their values by solving a minimization problem

-for some positive weights $k_1,k_2,k_3 \geq 0$. \FJ{The last condition is equivalent to $\frac{1}{t} I \preceq P(\theta) \preceq t I$, which bounds the condition number of $P(\theta)$.
-One may perform a bisection on $\rho$, or a line search if the goal is to generally minimize the bound \cref{eq:thm2:bound}.
-An optimal choice of the weights may be problem-specific, i.e. dependend on the foresight of the minimzer, gradient and function variation.} \end{rem}
+for some non-negative weights $k_1,k_2,k_3 \geq 0$. \RTwo{The last two constraints are equivalent to $\frac{1}{\sigma} I \preceq P(\theta) \preceq \sigma I$, which bounds the condition number of $P(\theta)$ by $\sigma^2$}.
+One may perform a bisection or a line search on $\rho$ to find the smallest bound \cref{eq:thm2:bound}.
+An optimal choice of the weights may be problem-specific, i.e. dependent on the foresight of the minimizer, gradient and function variation. \end{rem}

 Together, these results form a foundation for the numerical analysis in the next section, where we demonstrate the practical relevance of our approach and compare different algorithmic choices under time variation.